 Never Built a website before?
 Try a simple website builder made for sports like Jersey Watch.

 After you've have verified that your program is gaining some interest around your area, you should now be ready to take the final steps towards registering your program.
 Below you will find some quick recommendations on where you can register your program.

-- Babe Ruth League: Xtreme Fastpitch Division.
-This division is quite broad with Babe Ruth noting that it’s a great fit for any players who wish to play softball on a recreational to highly competitive level.
+Babe Ruth League: Xtreme Fastpitch Division - This division is quite broad and can be a great fit for any players who wish to play softball on a recreational to highly competitive level.
 Playing rules will match High School and College playing rules to help better prepare your athletes for the next level of competition.

-- USA Softball – USA Softball is the one of the largest sports organizations in the country and offers competition across every state through a network of other state softball programs.
+USA Softball is one of the largest sports organizations in the country and offers competition across every state through a network of other state softball programs.
 USA Softball also offers a few incentives to registering with them such as exclusive discounts on team travel and softball specific insurance products.

-- PONY League – PONY is known for creating a safety first league full of challenging play for all ages and skill levels.
+PONY is known for creating a safety first league full of challenging play for all ages and skill levels.
 They are unique in the sense that they allow each chartered program to create their own tailored made style of softball to best suit their community’s needs.
-Furthermore, PONY requires that children participate in divisions with kids of the same age to ensure fair play across the board.
-Lastly, PONY is well known for their post-season tournaments and fundraisers which could be a great bonus for your athletes at the end of the season.
+PONY requires that children participate in divisions with kids of the same age to ensure fair play across the board.
+PONY is also well known for their post-season tournaments and fundraisers which could be a great bonus for your athletes at the end of the season.

-- Little League – Little League is well known across the United States and beyond for their competitive league play.
+Little League is well known across the United States and beyond for their competitive league play.
 With set in stone rules and regulations, Little League is a great way to charter your program with little headache along the way.
-You can learn more about their online chartering and insurance enrollment here.
+You can learn more about their online chartering and insurance enrollment here..